 To us who speak English this is perfectly sensible.
 But to those who have not grown up with it, these are just a very few of the many confusing English idioms.
 (How could the building be on the fire?
 Wasn’t the fire on the building?
 And if the building burned up, how can it be that it burned down?)

-In the same way such expressions as: “All 3 astronauts were on board” (why were they on a board?) or, “tell the lunar astronauts, ‘we are with you all the way’” and, “Do what you have to, we are all behind you” can be very confusing to those learning our language.
+In the same way such expressions as: “All 3 astronauts were on board” (why were they on a board?) or, “tell the lunar astronauts, ‘we are with you all the way’” and, “Do what you have to, we are all behind you” are very confusing to those learning our language.
 And what about, “You will always be in my heart”?

 Of course, as they gain more experience they learn that there are many alternate meanings to the basic words they have learned.
 For example, Webster’s 3rd New International Dictionary, Unabridged, tells us that one of the many meanings of “with” is

-“on the side of: willing to give aid or support to: FOR
+“on the side of: willing to give aid or support to: FOR <if he’s trying to cut down accidents, I’m with him> <the election will show whether the people are with him in this new policy>”

 The same kind of problems are encountered in OT Hebrew and NT Greek.
-For example, the NT word most often translated “in” (en) can also mean “with,” “by means of,” “through,” “aided by,” “in union with,” “under the control or influence of,” etc.
+For example, the NT word most often translated “in” (ἐν) can also mean “with,” “by means of,” “through,” “aided by,” “in union with,” “under the control or influence of,” etc.

 Thayer’s Greek-English Lexicon of the New Testament tells us the same thing - p.403, Baker Book House, 1984 printing.
 It tells us that Matt.12:30 is an example of meta meaning “being on one’s side.”
 This verse reads literally in the RSV: